 If you’re into history, the Grand Canyon Village within the Grand Canyon National Park is an excellent place to explore and most of the buildings are located right off the Rim Trail.
 Also known as the Historic District, this quaint location can trace its beginnings to mid-1800s, when stagecoaches full of people.
 But be forewarned, starting March and through October, much of the village is overrun with tourists.
-I decided to set aside my aversion to crowds in exchange for day of Grand Canyon History.
+I decided to set aside my aversion to crowds in exchange for a day of Grand Canyon History.

 Our first stop was Kolb Studio, right next to the Bright Angel Trail.
-Built in 1904 by brothers Ellsworth and Emery Kolb, the house served as home, photography studio, and theater for shows and films.
+Built-in 1904 by brothers Ellsworth and Emery Kolb, the house served as a home, photography studio, and theater for shows and films.
 From the outside, it appears to be an old house perched on the Grand Canyon rim.
 When we visited, the main floor consisted of a gift shop and a really wonderful view of the canyon from what looks like to be an old breakfast nook.
 Downstairs in the old theater is the studio’s latest exhibit, “The Amazing Kolb Brothers,” featuring antique cameras, photographs, a short documentary, and other artifacts of that time period.
 The upstairs rooms were off-limits.

 Just a few steps along the Rim Trail is another of Mary Colter’s designs, Lookout Studio.
 This stone building currently houses a gift shop, a viewing platform, and an observation tower.
 Constructed of the local Kaibab Limestone, the Santa Fe Railway built The Lookout as a photography studio to compete with Kolb Studio.
 We briefly passed by this place while on the Rim Trail but didn’t go in since it closing time for the building.
 I later read that early 20th-century visitors would view the inner canyon and trails with large telescopes set up along the porches of the building.
-There are telescopes, but only the kind that require quarters.
+There are telescopes, but only the kind that requires quarters.
 A fun little building that seemingly blends into the canyon wall.

 Bright Angel Lodge